 This should reflect how you intend to use your banner.
 Smaller banners work well when you expect your audience to be closer, such as in more personal events and social gatherings.

-Larger banners work better if your audience will be at a significant distance (30-100yds).
+Larger banners work better if your audience will be at a significant distance (30-100 yards).
 When in doubt, it’s safer to err with larger banners, as they can still be seen well up close, where smaller ones might be useless when your audience is too far away.

 4.)
 Color contrast

 If there’s something on your banner that you particularly want to be seen – such as a tagline or a logo – the colors used shouldn’t blend into the background.
+Keep this in mind as you create your vinyl banner design.
 You’d want the colors on those elements to contrast with the background as much as is practical.

 Less is often more when it comes to banner designs.
 Cluttered spaces make important images and text more difficult to figure out.